We very much hope that

 Experience Music Coll for yourself in our short Film:

 For the past 26 years we have hosted this very special and important chamber music study & performance week for talented Young Musicians at the start of their professional careers.
-The event initially took place in Perthshire but after a highly successful first visit in 2013 the event returns for the eighth time to the stunning Isle of Coll in the Inner Hebrides in 2020.
+The event initially took place in Perthshire but after a highly successful first visit in 2013 we hope the event can return for the eighth time to the stunning Isle of Coll in the Inner Hebrides in 2021.

 The Tunnell Trust has always exclusively supported chamber groups and not individuals.
 We are providing a unique opportunity for groups to spend uninterrupted time together to rehearse and perform.
 Wendy Tunnell, the founder of the event, succeeded in creating an environment for young musicians which enables them to escape the pressures of everyday life as young professionals and to have the space and time to develop their musicianship further at a crucial ‘make or break’ stage in their careers.